iankamar/iankamar/README.md

 <p align="left">
   <strong>Future Trajectory:</strong><br>
   I am eager to leverage my technical and financial acumen in roles that challenge me to innovate and contribute meaningfully to dynamic teams.
-My future trajectory includes deepening my expertise in cloud technologies and expanding my proficiency in full-stack development frameworks, with a particular interest in opportunities at leading firms like Capital One.
+My future trajectory includes deepening my expertise in full-stack development.
+I am particularly interested in opportunities that allow me to work on impactful projects and drive technological advancements.
 </p>

 <p align="left">
   <strong>Alternative Events:</strong><br>
   With my newfound availability, I am exploring tech meetups, hackathons, and industry conferences to network with fellow professionals and stay engaged with the latest advancements in software engineering.
-I am particularly interested in events focused on fintech innovations and cloud computing technologies.
+I am particularly interested in events focused on fintech innovations and technologies, which are highly relevant to the work being done at top financial institutions.
 </p>

 <h3 align="left">Languages and Tools:</h3>